Ebola crisis turns a corner as U.S. issues new treatment protocols

 Four of five Dallas school students who have been cleared by health authorities to resume regular activities following exposure to the virus returned to school on Monday, one day earlier than expected.

-The United States and some European governments are checking selected airports for passengers traveling from Liberia, Sierra Leone and Guinea, the three West African countries worst hit by Ebola.
+The United States and some European governments are checking selected airports for passengers travelling from Liberia, Sierra Leone and Guinea, the three West African countries worst hit by Ebola.

 One Carnival cruise was denied docking by Belize and Mexico last week because a Texas hospital lab worker on board might have come in contact with test samples from Liberian visitor Duncan.
 The worker has tested negative for the virus.